-Util-Locate can determine the most suitable survey methodology based on clients' specification, and are proud to be able to provide onsite real-time data with 3D imaging capabilities.
+Util-Locate can determine the most suitable survey methodology based on clients' specification, and are proud to be able to provide onsite real-time data.

 Ground Penetrating Radar (GPR) is a non-intrusive surveying technique used to locate utilities, rebar, conduits, voids, and other features below the surface.

 GPR uses pulses of energy to image the subsurface.
 An integrated computer records the strength and time required for the return of reflected signals, and stores this data on digital media.
 Differences occur in natural and man-made materials such as geological structures, pipes and wire.

 As a non-destructive and dynamic survey technique, GPR can be applied on a variety of surfaces including rock, soil, ice, fresh water, pavements, and concrete structures.
 Read more about electric line locator.